chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 .. image:: images/taylor_couette_with_nitsche_velocity_adapt.png
     :alt: velocity distribution
     :align: center

-As can be seen, each cell is curved because a Q2 isoparametric mapping was used (by setting ``qmapping=true`` in the FEM subsection).
-To visualize these high-order cells, we need to subdivide the regular cell to store additional information onto them.
-By default, Paraview does not render high-order elements.
-To enable the rendering of high-order elements, the Nonlinear subdivision level slider must be increased above one.
-For more information on this topic, please consult the deal.II wiki page on `rendering high-order elements <https://github.com/dealii/dealii/wiki/Notes-on-visualizing-high-order-output>`.

 The end of the simulation log provides the following information about the convergence of the error: